isomerpages/moe-christchurchsec/_our-family/CHR Alumni.md

 | **Life Membership**     |Open to any Ordinary or Associate members who pays a one-time fee of $200
  |

-Click over the type of membership you want to apply below to download the application form: [Ordinary Member]

 -------

 **Application Procedure**